 It is time to fill your hungry stomach with this wonderful Palau.
 It is also known as “Pilaf” and is a famous based-rice dish in many regions worldwide.
 The dish is a recipe from the Middle East and Central Asia.

-When you arrive in Kazakhstan, do not be surprised when the restaurant does not carry chopsticks and spoons when serving because you will eat it by hand.
+When you arrive in Kazakhstan, do not be surprised when the restaurant does not carry chopsticks and spoons when serving because you will eat Palau by hand.

 It is time to go to the kitchen to make delicious Kazakh Palau.

-Lagman is a great Kazakh lunch recipe you have to try.
+Lagman is a great Kazakh dish for lunch you have to try.
 These famous hand-pulled Uyghur noodles include goat, beef, lamb, and various vegetables.

 You will easily find it in Central Asia and northwest China.
 This food has many different versions, such as soup, stir-fry, or stew.
 The stir-fried variant is especially well-loved in Uzbek food culture.

 However, stir-fried Lagman is the most famous version in Kazakhstan.
 This amazing noodle comes from the Xinjiang region in northwest China.
 This is an essential area of the Silk Road, so this food has become popular in various parts of the world.